Loukious/TikTokStreamKeyGenerator/README.md

 - Option to close the room when the stream ends.
 - Option to choose region priority.
 - Option to mark the stream as mature content.
+- Button to end the stream.

 ## Requirements
 - Python 3.6+
 - Google Chrome browser
 - Game tag ID
 - Logged into TikTok LIVE studio at least once
-- Have TikTok LIVE studio access
+- Have TikTok LIVE studio access (although minor changes can be made to the script to bypass this requirement)

-## Finding Game Tag IDs
-1. Download and install this extension: [JSON Formatter](https://chromewebstore.google.com/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) (optional but recommended).
-2. Visit this url to find [TikTok Live API Game Tag List](https://webcast16-normal-c-useast2a.tiktokv.com/webcast/room/hashtag/list/).
-3. Use the id from the list to specify the game tag ID.

 ## Installation
+Either use the provided executable or follow the steps below to run the script.
 Ensure you have Python and PIP working.
 In the command line, install the required packages using the following command (run the command in the same directory as the script):
 ```bash